tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : Given a record with a given external length, the attacker should not be able to determine the amount of the record that is content versus padding.

-Forward security after key change.
+Forward secrecy after key change.
 : If the traffic key update mechanism described in {{key-update}} has been used and the previous generation key is deleted, an attacker who compromises the endpoint should not be able to decrypt traffic encrypted with the old key.